-“Hodi!” someone shouted from outside. hodi is the Tanzanian form of knocking.
+“Hodi!” someone shouted from outside.
+A hodi is the Tanzanian form of knocking.
 And the response, instead of opening the door, is to just answer “Karibu!”.
 After shouting karibu, a young village girl stepped into our house carrying a basket.
 The basket was full of mushrooms.
 Different foods could be difficult to get in our village so we were always encouraging people to bring by different foods to our house to sell.
 (I mean there’s nothing wrong with rice and beans but trying eating this meal for lunch and dinner 7 times a week!)
 And when I say “different” foods I don’t mean exotic; I mean things like eggs or vegetables or on one particularly special occasion, lettuce; really anything to save us from the monotony of rice and beans.
 Therefore, when anyone came to our house to sell food we almost always bought it and encouraged him or her to come again.
 So this was not our first experience buying from a villager who showed up at our doorstep; however, this was our first experience buying mushrooms, so we asked our neighbors how best to prepare them.
 We prepared them as we were told, and they were delicious.
 I am not a vegetarian, but at times Africa forced me to eat a vegetarian diet due to the lack of meat access (and often the meat that was available was… well let’s just say seeing meat for sale in the market was enough to turn the hungriest lion into a herbivore).

 Now, I don’t need to tell you culinary experts that mushrooms are in fact not meat.
 However, when one goes months without meat, mushrooms have a texture that reminds one of what they have been missing.
 Emily and I loved the mushrooms, and therefore we immediately asked where we could acquire some more.
 We were told that few people sell mushrooms, but you can pick them yourselves in the local forest.